penumbra-x/rquest/README.md

 Install the environment required to build [BoringSSL](https://github.com/google/boringssl/blob/master/BUILDING.md)

-Do not compile with crates that depend on OpenSSL; their prefixing symbols are the same and may cause linking [failures](https://github.com/rustls/rustls/issues/2010).
+Do not compile with crates that depend on `OpenSSL`; their prefixing symbols are the same and may cause linking [failures](https://github.com/rustls/rustls/issues/2010).

+If both `OpenSSL` and `BoringSSL` are used as dependencies simultaneously, even if the compilation succeeds, strange issues may still arise.

 ## Building